chir-set/SlicerExtraMarkups/StenosisMeasurement3D/README.md

 **Notes**

+ - If the first boundary point is at the begining or at the end of the wall's axis, the calculated volume is incorrect.
+This is yet unexplained.
+Draw a wall slightly beyond the zone of interest.
+ -
-The usefulness of evaluating arterial stenosis by volume in clinical practice is yet to be determined.
+ - The usefulness of evaluating arterial stenosis by volume in clinical practice is yet to be determined.

 **Disclaimer**